radireddy/ember-bootstrap-table/README.md

 ## Usage

-To create simle table, do following,
+To create simple table, do following,
  * In your template use component as below

     ```html